amaranth-lang/amaranth/README.md

 Once your design passes verification with nMigen, you can migrate it to the nMigen syntax one module at a time.
 Migen modules can be added to nMigen modules and vice versa, so there is no restriction on the order of migration, either.

+### Community

+nMigen has a dedicated IRC channel, [#nmigen at freenode.net](https://webchat.freenode.net/?channels=nmigen).
+Feel free to join to ask questions about using nMigen or discuss ongoing development of nMigen and its related projects.

 ### License

 nMigen is released under the very permissive two-clause BSD license.
 Under the terms of this license, you are authorized to use nMigen for closed-source proprietary designs.